 If you’ve been a smoker, then switching to vaping is going to improve your life and (most likely) your health.
-Grab your Enails, puff away and come up with some sarcastic, cutting remarks to anyone who tries to suggest you do differently.
+Puff away and come up with some sarcastic, cutting remarks to anyone who tries to suggest you do differently.

 There’s nothing specifically wrong with ukuleles…